* S&P extends losses, Dow goes negative after Fed decision

 By Sinéad Carew

-NEW YORK, Nov 8 (Reuters) - The S&P 500 extended its losses slightly on Thursday afternoon after a Federal Reserve statement, and energy stocks led the declines as oil prices fell.
+NEW YORK, Nov 8 (Reuters) - The S&P 500 and Nasdaq closed slightly lower on Thursday after a Federal Reserve statement, and energy stocks were the biggest drag on the S&P as U.S. crude oil prices fell.

-The U.S. central bank said ongoing strong job gains and household spending were keeping the economy on track but business investment "moderated from its rapid pace earlier in the year," creating a possible drag on future economic growth.
+The U.S. central bank said after its two-day meeting that strong job gains and household spending were keeping the economy on track but business investment "moderated from its rapid pace earlier in the year," creating a possible drag on future economic growth.

-Aside from the Fed's comment about business investments, many investors said the statement was largely as expected and suggested that the Fed's next rate hike would be in December.
+Aside from the comment about business investments, the Fed statement was largely as expected and suggested to investors that the Fed's next rate hike would be in December.
+But some investors had hoped for a change in tone after October's market sell-off.

-The S&P bank index erased its gains and turned negative after the news as bank profits benefit from rising rates.
+The S&P bank index ended the day with a 0.4 percent gain as U.S. Treasury yields rose because bank profits benefit from rising rates.

-Energy stocks were the S&P's biggest drag with a 2.1 percent decline as U.S. crude oil futures entered a bear market, falling more than 20 percent from their Oct.
-3 high.
+Energy stocks were the S&P's biggest drag with a 2.2 percent drop as U.S. crude oil futures confirmed a bear market, falling more than 20 percent from their Oct.
+3 high as investors focused on swelling global crude supply, which is increasing more quickly than many had expected.

 The Wall Street Journal reported that Saudi Arabia's top government-funded think-tank is studying the possible effects on oil markets of a breakup of OPEC in a story citing unnamed people familiar with the matter.

-Declining issues outnumbered advancing ones on the NYSE by a 1.39-to-1 ratio; on Nasdaq, a 1.24-to-1 ratio favored decliners.
+Declining issues outnumbered advancing ones on the NYSE by a 1.26-to-1 ratio; on Nasdaq, a 1.18-to-1 ratio favored decliners.

-The S&P 500 posted 33 new 52-week highs and two new lows; the Nasdaq Composite recorded 72 new highs and 71 new lows.
-(Additional reporting by Richard Leong, April Joyner, Caroline Valetkevitch, Lewis Krauskopf and Jessica Resnick-Ault in New York and Sruthi Shankar in Bengaluru; Editing by Chizu Nomiyama and James Dalgleish)
+The S&P 500 posted 33 new 52-week highs and 4 new lows; the Nasdaq Composite recorded 76 new highs and 81 new lows.
+On U.S. exchanges 7.23 billion shares changed hands compared with the 8.43 billion average for the last 20 sessions.
+(Additional reporting by Richard Leong, April Joyner, Caroline Valetkevitch, Lewis Krauskopf and Jessica Resnick-Ault in New York and Sruthi Shankar in Bengaluru; Editing by Chizu Nomiyama, James Dalgleish and Susan Thomas)